jbreeden/lamina/README.md

 rb-chrome (Alpha)
 =================

-A Chromium shell for developing desktop apps in Ruby.
+A framework for developing desktop apps with all your favorite technologies.

+&#x2713; Ruby <br/>
+&#x2713; JavaScript <br/>
+&#x2713; HTML <br/>
+&#x2713; SVG <br/>
+&#x2713; CSS <br/>

 rb-chrome is similar is spirit to node-webkit, or atom-shell.
-That is, it allows you to develop your application's UI like a web app, while giving you access to the underlying system like a native app.
+It provides a Chromium shell for your application's UI.
+This lets you develop your UI like a web app, while giving you access to the underlying system like a native app.

 rb-chrome intends to support multiple modes of operation.
 Currently only a client-server mode is availabe.
 In client-server mode, your Ruby code runs in a web server process, and your UI